Aoibhinn/Rewrk_MS4/README.md

 ## Future features
 * A Calendar on the create booking page for logged in users which shows which days are booked and which are available for booking.
-* View previous bookings from profile page and update customer details
+* Cancel and edit bookings from profile
+* Payment method

 # Database Schema
 ### User Profile model